chris-statzer/swell/README.md

 * temp-python-setuptools-33.1.1
 * temp-python-docopt-0.6.2
 * temp-python-pyyaml-3.12
-* temp-pull-lfsbuild (pulls a copy of the framework into our env)
+* temp-pull-swell (pulls a copy of the framework into our env)

 Current issues